 Colorado’s Rocky Mountains may be best known for their ski slopes.
-But do you know what else they boast?
-Perfect for Apres ski, healing or relaxation?
+But do you know what other natural wonder they boast — perfect for après ski, healing or relaxation?
 Natural mineral hot springs!
 There are several relaxing hot springs near Denver, Colorado.
 There’s even an official Colorado Historic Hot Springs Loop.
 Our entire family is a fan of visiting natural hot springs, particularly on snowy winter days.
 There’s just something magical about soaking in the warm water as snow flakes float down around you.
 Read on to discover our favorites below!

 Wondering why visit mineral hot springs near Denver?
 Not only does it feel good to soak in warm water, but the natural minerals in the water also have health benefits.
 Many of these hot springs have quite a history dating back to the 1800s.